M1nexoff/dictionary_page/README.md

-# Dictionary - English to Uzbek App
+# Dictionary - English & Uzbek App

 Welcome to the **Dictionary App** repository!
 This is a native **Android** application for translating words between **English** and **Uzbek**.
 It also includes **history** and **favourites** features, allowing users to save and revisit their search terms.
 The app is built using **Android Native**, following **Clean Architecture**, **MVP** pattern, and incorporating several powerful features like **Text-to-Speech (TTS)**, **Room Database**, and **BottomNavigation**.